 “Kneeling at the grave of the Little Flower, I gave myself into her hands to guide and to make me a saint.
 I promised her to make it a rule of my whole life, every day without exception, to seek in all things my greater mortification, to give all and refuse nothing.
 I have made this resolution with great confidence, because I realize how utterly it is beyond my strength; but I feel the Little Flower will get me the grace to keep it perfectly.”

-“How many deceive themselves in thinking sanctity consists in the ‘holy follies’ of the saints!
+He did not ask God for the courage to perform great acts of heroism, but instead begged earnestly for the grace to give up butter, sugar in his tea, salt and other little things.
+“How many deceive themselves,” Fr.
+Doyle wrote, “in thinking sanctity consists in the ‘holy follies’ of the saints!
 How many look upon holiness as something beyond their reach or capability, and think that it is to be found only in the performance of extraordinary actions.
 Satisfied that they have not the strength for great austerities, the time for much prayer, or the courage for painful humiliations, they silence their conscience with the thought that great sanctity is not for them, that they have not been called to be saints.
 With their eyes fixed on the heroic deeds of the few, they miss the daily little sacrifices God asks them to make; and while waiting for something great to prove their love, they lose the countless little opportunities of sanctification each day bears within its bosom.”

 “Self-love,” wrote Fr.
 Doyle, “is our own greatest enemy.”
 Little things are of great importance to God.
 It was through being “faithful to God in little things,” those small sacrifices, that he was prepared to make the ultimate sacrifice, which is “to lay down one’s life for one’s friends.”
 Fr.
 Doyle knew better than anyone the value of making those small sacrifices of love that become mighty weapons in the hand of the Living God — and He will win the war!